The Anatomy of an SEO 2 Web Directory of the Highest Quality

 A directory must be trustworthy thus only really trusted sites should be able to enter it.

-User friendly deep links
+Offering user friendly deep links

 Old school web directories only list homepages so basically you have to do the same work twice.